yurt-page/docs/README.md

 * https://github.com/pfefferle/awesome-indieweb

 Yurt is not related to IndieWeb because ideologically is different (we are fine with some centralization) and almost nothing can't be reused from technology stack.
 But we'll try to align with this movement.

+#### Freifunk
+[Freifunk](https://en.wikipedia.org/wiki/Freifunk) is a communty-driven radio network in Germany.
+They developed the OpenWRT for their needs.

+#### prpl Foundation
+[prpl Foundation ](https://prplfoundation.org/) is an attempt to collaborate between network equipment manufactures and network providers to create an OpenWRT based platform and use it instead of unknown and unsecure routers firmware.

 ### Site constructors
 MySpace was probably the first popular personal websites hosting.
 But all users made their own design that sometimes looks terrible.